Interchange (Australian rules football): Famous headcounts

 Perhaps the most famous headcount request occurred in the SANFL in Round 15, 1975.
 West Torrens' champion Fred Bills, playing the last of his 313 league games (having announced his retirement earlier that week) entered the field of play before John Cassin, who was injured and lying on a stretcher, had left it.
 This prompted West Adelaide, trailing 11.7 (73) to 12.10 (82) in the final quarter, to request a headcount.
 West Torrens players ran for the boundary line, while West Adelaide players wrestled with them to keep them in bounds; in the chaos, one player, identified in the match report published in The Advertiser as Norm Dare, managed to leap the fence and hide under a supporter's coat to avoid detection from the umpire.
 Ultimately, the count was abandoned when it became impossible to vouch for who was on the field at the time of the request, and West Torrens went on to win by three goals.
 The incident was celebrated as one of the sport's 150 greatest moments in the 150th year celebrations in 2008.
 The debacle was covered in a popular Secret Base video on YouTube.

-Another famous headcount occurred during the Grand Final of the 2018 North East Australian Football League season between Southport and Sydney reserves.
+The other most famous headcount occurred during the Grand Final of the 2018 North East Australian Football League season between Southport and Sydney reserves.
 Southport was leading by ten goals at three-quarter time but accidentally sent nineteen men onto the field to start the final quarter; Sydney called for a headcount twenty seconds later, and Southport's extra man was discovered.
-Sydney received a free kick and fifty-metre penalty, and play continued with nobody sure whether or not Southport's score would stand.
-Only a few minutes before the end of the game, NEAFL officials decided not to annul Southport's score, using an existing provision within the laws of the game which allowed the full penalty not to be applied if the breach had no material impact on the game.
+Sydney received a free kick and fifty-metre penalty, and play continued with nobody sure whether or not Southport's score would stand – this incident occurred when the penalty could have been annulment of Southport's entire score.
+Only a few minutes before the end of the game, NEAFL officials decided not to annul Southport's score, using a separate provision within the laws of the game which allowed the full penalty not to be applied if the breach had no material impact on the game.
 Southport won the game by 55 points.

 Scores which are stripped from a team due to a headcount are also stripped from the players' individual statistics.
-This had a direct impact on the 2013 VFL season's leading goalkicker medal: Frankston's Michael Lourey finished one goal behind Port Melbourne's Dean Galea for the medal, having had one of his goals annulled in a headcount earlier in the season.
+This had an impact on the 2013 VFL season's leading goalkicker medal: Frankston's Michael Lourey finished one goal behind Port Melbourne's Dean Galea for the medal, having had one of his goals annulled in a headcount earlier in the season.

 There have been only three headcounts, all unsuccessful, in the history of the VFL/AFL.